Biography

 About Sybilla Claus

-In 2014 Onbekend maar niet vergeten appeared, written with cold-case detective Carina van Leeuwen.
+In 2019 Onbekend maar niet vergeten appeared at Ambo|Anthos, written with cold-case detective Carina van Leeuwen.
 In that book she follows the forensic investigation into the unidentified dead of Amsterdam, from DNA analysis to visiting relatives.

 In September 2024 her anthology Gender Rebels was published by Uitgeverij het Haantje.
 With forty contributions from women in the Netherlands and abroad she explores why a growing group of girls want to escape womanhood.
-The English edition Rebel Girls follows in 2026 from Spinifex Press.
+The English edition Rebel Girls follows in 2026 at Spinifex Press.

 What drives her